kirinlin/til/README.md

 > Today I Learned

-Some memos for what I learned from day to day at work.
+Some memos for what I learned from daily tasks.
 Before I figure out how to do a blog post.

 ## Learned from